JHP4911/ASl-Recognition-master/README.md

-# ASl-Recognition-master
+# SkillSanta
-ASl Recognition master
+All source code of live session